 The tabs, labeled “MA House” and “MA Senate,” display maps of the House and Senate districts.
 Hover (hold your cursor over) any legislative district on the map to display data for that district.

-Both proposals would consolidate and enhance two existing, fully refundable dependent credits: the Household Dependent Tax Credit (HDTC) and Dependent Care Tax Credit (DCTC), At present, families must choose between these credits, and the benefit is capped at two dependents, which penalizes larger families.
+The new tax credit consolidates and enhances two existing, fully refundable dependent credits: the Household Dependent Tax Credit (HDTC) and Dependent Care Tax Credit (DCTC).
+At present, families must choose between these credits, and the benefit is capped at two dependents, which penalizes larger families.
 The current maximum DCTC benefit is 25 percent higher than claiming the HDTC, which disadvantages alternative care arrangements like family and home-based care.

-At present, a family with two young children and a dependent adult would receive a maximum of $480 annually, compared to three separate credits under both proposals being considered by the legislature.
-Table 1 shows the difference in total credit available for families with three or four dependents under current law and the two proposals under consideration.
+Prior to the creation of the CDTC, a family could claim a maximum of two eligible dependents, a restriction that was eliminated under the new credit.
+Table 1 shows the difference in total credit dollars available for families with three or four dependents under prior law and the new CDTC.

 |Maximum Credit Under Current Law and Proposals|

-An expanded CFTC would reach families in greatest need of support and help advance racial equity.
+The expanded CDTC will reach families in need of support and help advance racial equity.
 Communities of color bear a disproportionate share of the burden of economic hardship in the Commonwealth.
 For example, white residents in Massachusetts have a lower poverty rate than do Black residents.
-Our analysis of Census data suggests that BIPOC communities would particularly benefit from the Governor’s proposed CFTC due to a greater share of those eligible for the credit compared to their share of the state population.
+Our analysis of Census data suggests that BIPOC communities particularly benefit from the CDTC due to a greater share of those eligible for the credit compared to their share of the state population.
 The top districts in terms of population eligible for the credit also tend to have larger BIPOC communities.